 Custom Millwork Crown Molding

 If you’ve ever worked with people from AEC industry, you must have heard crown molding several times.
 Get in touch with our experts to know more about MillworkE-mail: firstname.lastname@example.org US: +1 (832) 476 8459 Canada: +1 (647) 478 5230 Query: Work with experts

 Custom Millwork Base Molding

-Base molding also provides foundation for rooms and cabinetry.
-Base moldings are directly proportional to the room.
-Larger rooms and higher ceilings need larger base moldings and vice versa.
+Base moldings are directly proportional to the height of a room.
+Larger rooms and higher ceilings need bigger base moldings and vice versa.

 Custom Millwork Chair Rail Molding

 Chair rail moldings were originally used for protecting walls from damage due to accidental bumps caused by backing the chairs.
-In due time, their functionality has expanded because of the aesthetic uplifting they bring to a wall.
+In due time, their functionality has expanded to uplifting the aesthetic appeal of the wall too.

 Today, chair rail moldings come in several variations and you can ask your millwork drafting services provider for suggestions or get custom chair rail molding that fits your requirements.
 Chair rail molding is usually installed atop wainscoting for capping lower trim elements.
 Designers also use these to create stunning visuals on the wall.

 Custom Millwork Wainscoting

 Wainscoting is a centuries old wood paneling millwork.
 Since the 1700s, wainscoting has gained more popularity as builders now only cover lower parts of wall with panels.

 Why Should I go for Custom Architectural Millwork?

 The benefits of custom millwork services are numerous.

-- You can flaunt your style statement by creating a unique space.
-With custom architectural millwork, you can get personalized cabinet making and millwork that defines who you are as an individual, your likes and dislikes, and your persona.
+- You can flaunt your individual style through a unique space.
+Custom architectural millwork gives you personalized cabinet making and millwork that defines who you are as an individual, your likes and dislikes, and your persona.

 - You get fine craftsmanship.
-The difference between mass-produced and personalized molding and millwork is all about dedicated craftsmanship and not automated machine tasks.
+The difference between mass-produced and personalized molding and millwork is all about dedicated artisanship.

-You can read more about the various benefits of custom millwork projects in our previous post.
-And, if you want a custom millwork drafting service provider in USA, do drop us a line or pick up the phone to say Hi.
+Interested in knowing more?
+Read all about the benefits of custom millwork projects in our earlier post.
+And, if you want a custom millwork drafting service provider in Canada, do drop us a line or pick up the phone to say Hi.